-It is a huge challenge to stop rats from getting near your home, but if you learn what they are attracted to, you can remove these attractants to reduce the chances of an infestation.
+It is a huge challenge to stop rats from getting near your home, but if you learn what they are attracted to, you can remove these attractants to reduce infestation.

 Before we can understand how to get rid of them, we first ned to understand what rats are attracted to!

 First up, let’s find out what mulch is.

 Mulch is material that is placed over soil and is used mainly for the following tasks:

 - It helps to stop weeds from developing

 - It makes flower beds look good